Night-Star04/vscode-fluent-ui/README.md

 ---

-_Give your Visual Studio Code a modern, Fluent UI-inspired makeover today!_
+_✨ Give your Visual Studio Code a modern, Fluent UI-inspired makeover today!_

-_If you like this fluently themed extension, please consider giving it a ⭐!_
+_⭐ If you like this fluently themed extension, please consider giving it a star!_